⚖️ Understanding The Law the Right Way | Traffic Stops Explained — Rights and Legal Boundaries (Chapter Six)

 Silence is not a crime.

-Declining consent is not suspicious by itself.
+Declining consent does not create probable cause by itself.

 Questioning During a Traffic Stop Has Limits